Grounding is the single most important way to protect people and property, however not all commercial systems are adequately grounded.

 Bonding is, “The permanent joining of metallic parts to form an electrically conductive path that ensures electrical continuity and the capacity to conduct safely any current likely to be imposed.”

-In a commercial development there are multiple technology systems installed in different areas of a building, often on multiple levels of a building or across many buildings of a campus.
-Bonding physically connects all pieces of each unique system, and all systems are physically connected, so that all systems are grounded.
+In commercial development, there are multiple technology systems installed in different areas of a building, often on multiple levels of a building or across many buildings of a campus.
+Bonding physically connects all pieces of each unique system, and all systems are physically connected so that all systems are grounded.
 In short, any metallic component that is part of the data communications infrastructure must be bonded, including racks, ladders, enclosures, equipment, surge protection devices, and cable trays.

 The primary objective for grounding is to reduce the build-up of static charges (ESD) on equipment and material.
 It takes thousand volts for a person to even notice ESD in the form of a spark and the familiar zap that accompanies it, but even a small, unnoticed discharge can ruin semiconductors and potentially cost thousands of dollars.